Darktable Guide: RAW files develpment and import into Gimp

 On the right you can see a chart, it is called histogram, and it is quite important.
 If you don't know what it is, we suggest you read this tutorial.
 On darktable the various effects are called modules and do not act "destructively" on the photograph.
 If we apply too much contrast, we can lower it at any time.
 If we set a wrong white balance, we can fix it as many times as we want.
 The changes are only definitively applied once the program is closed and the image is exported into Gimp, not while you are working inside Darktable.

 on tools that are useful and not reproducible in Gimp.
-In the screens you will see below we have applied the settings that we used for our photography,
+In the screens you'll see below we have applied the settings that we used for our photography,

 not the default ones.

-All the tools are "closed" by default, so you have to click on their name to open them, you'only one will open at a time.
-On the left of each instrument there is a very small icon, that allows you to turn on or off that particular module, so you can see the result "with" and "without" it in the preview.
+All the tools are "closed" (minimized) by default, so you have to click on their name to open them, you can open only one at a time.
+On the left of each instrument there is a very small icon, that allows you to turn on or off that particular module, so you can see the result "with" and "without" the edit in the preview.
 The icon appears like this: .

 Base curve: Curves are a wonderful and powerful tool, but it is essential to well understand how them works.
 If you don't know how to use them, I strongly suggest you to read